Ansh150813/Machine-Learning/README.md

 Machine Learning is at the core of modern AI and continues to evolve rapidly, powering smarter applications and systems across every industry.

 TO-DO:

-what is machine learning and type of machine learning?
+What is machine learning and type of machine learning?
 a) suprvised learning
 b) unsuprvised learning
 c) Semisupervised learning